| Home

 etc.

-The truly fascinating thing is there have been several case studies
+The truly fascinating thing is that there have been several case

-focused on identical twins who were separated at birth.
-Parallels
+studies focused on identical twins that were separated at birth.

-and similarities in the separated twins in regard to life events,
+Parallels and similarities in the separated twins in regard to

-especially interesting case that of male identical twins, separated
+One especially interesting case that of male identical twins,

-at birth, who are both now (or were at the time) living in the state
+separated at birth, who are both now (or were at the time) living

-of Ohio.
-(Based on information from The Paranormal: Beyond Sensory
+in the state of Ohio.
+(Based on information from The Paranormal:

 Some